kwaldenphd/web-scraping-python/README.md

 # show list
 test_list
 ```
+Each row of data in the table is a list value, or sublist/nested list in `test_list`.

+In this program `try` and `except` instruct Python to `try` to run the lines nested under `try`, but if it runs into an error (`except`), `continue` iterating over the values in the `tags` list.

+Using `try` and `except` can be dangerous if you don't know if or how a program is working- in this case, we've tested the program and got it working on a single row that matches the pattern for all the rows we want to scrape data frame.

-Now that we know the iteration is working, we can take `test_list` and write each item in the list to a row in a `CSV` file.
+Now that we know the iteration is working, we can take `test_list` and write each item in the list (which itself is a row of data) to a row in a `CSV` file.

 ```Python
 # create new csv file